 The Council consists of 14 members equally split between registrant members (pharmacists or pharmacy technicians) and lay members (people who have never been registered as healthcare professionals).
 This allows the Council to reflect the diversity of the profession and the wider public and to bring in knowledge and experience from both inside and outside pharmacy.

 All Council members are appointed and are required to act independently from the government, professionals and all other interest groups.

-There are no places reserved specifically for each of the professions regulated by us, nor for specific sectors of practice.
-There are, however, reserved places for at least one member who lives or works mainly, or wholly, in each country within Great Britain.
+There are no places reserved on the Council for any of the professions regulated by us, or for specific sectors of practice.
+We do have reserved places however for at least one member who lives or works mainly, or wholly, in each country within Great Britain.
 Follow the link above to find out more.

-The standing orders show how business is conducted at our Council meetings is set out in our standing orders.
-These important documents help us make sure that meetings run smoothly and that our business is carried out in an efficient and effective way possible.
+The way in which the business is conducted at our Council meetings is set out in our standing orders.
+These important documents help us make sure that meetings run smoothly and that its business is carried out in the most efficient and effective way possible.
 See our standing orders [PDF 566 KB]

 By clicking on the above heading you can also find out about the dates of the upcoming meetings of our Council which are open to the public.
 Before each meeting we publish an agenda as well as any relevant papers.

 Read the key documents that set out our approach to governing our organisation.